Josip Gašpar

 Josip 'Jozo' Gašpar (born 15 March 1973 in Sinj) is a Croatian retired footballer.

 Club career

-During his club career he played for hometown side Junak as well as for Dinamo Zagreb, Osijek and Marsonia.
-As a 16-year-old boy he was noticed by Dinamo's talent hunters and brought to Zagreb for a small amount of money.
+During his club career, he played for hometown side Junak as well as for Dinamo Zagreb, Osijek, and Marsonia.
+As a 16-year-old, he was noticed by Dinamo's talent hunters and brought to Zagreb for a small amount of money.

 International career

 He made his debut for Croatia in an October 1992 friendly match against Mexico, coming on as a 79th-minute substitute for Dražen Biškup, and earned a total of 2 caps, scoring no goals.
 His second and final international was a June 1993 friendly against Ukraine.

 Managerial career

 He was relieved of his managerial duties at Prečko Zagreb at the beginning of April 2013 due to an incident in which he apparently stole a player's credit card and used it to buy 36 one-litre bottles of Jägermeister.